 The web novel has not ended yet.
 It’s divided up into three major story sagas.
 Part 1: Realist Hero’s Kingdom Reconstruction Chronicle was 105 chapters.
 Part 2: A Realist Hero’s Great Nation Construction Chronicle ended in November 2020 with 140 chapters.
 Part 3: A Realist Hero’s Empire Building Chronicle introduced a three-year time skip and is still ongoing.

 The official English translation of the light novels is being published in two separate ways.
 J-Novel Club began digitally publishing the English Realist Hero books in 2017, while Seven Seas Entertainment has been releasing the physical print book volumes.
-The digital version was up to Volume 14 as of October 25, 2021, while the physical Volume 13 is coming out on December 28, 2021.
+The digital version was up to Volume 15 as of January 17, 2022, while the physical print Volume 15 is coming out on July 26, 2022.

 The opening episode of the anime was extremely promising to light novel and manga fans since it foreshadowed future events by introducing certain characters very early.